Site icon Regpack

 As you can imagine, the average customer acquisition cost varies greatly by industry.
 For example, the average cost to gain a new lead in the B2B financial services industry is around $160—while the cost in the B2B retail industry is just $34.

-The average CAC metric is very useful to businesses in determining how much money is needed to expand their customer base without sacrificing profit.
+The average CAC metric is useful to businesses in determining how much money is needed to expand their customer base without sacrificing profit.
 Once you know your average customer acquisition cost, you can set goals to decrease that cost over time.

 As David Brim of Bright Impact explains: